hood-network/patchcord/docs/lvsp.md

 Sent by the server in reply to a HEARTBEAT message coming from the client.

-The `health` field determines how well is the server's overall health.
+The `health` field is a measure of the servers's overall health.
 It is a float going from 0 to 1, where 0 is the worst health possible, and 1 is the best health possible.